Jozty/website/content/functions/when.md

 ---
-title: when function
+title: When function
-description: a thorough tour of when function
+description: Applies func on value if the test predicate is true and returns it (returns value otherwise)
+keywords: When
 ---
 ## When
 <br>